autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/few_shot_learning.md

 ### Load Dataset
 We prepare all datasets in the format of `pd.DataFrame` as in many of our tutorials have done.
 For this tutorial, we'll use a small `MLDoc` dataset for demonstration.
-The dataset contains 4 classes and we downsampled the training data to 10 samples per class, a.k.a 10 shots.
+The dataset is a text classification dataset, which contains 4 classes and we downsampled the training data to 10 samples per class, a.k.a 10 shots.
 For more details regarding `MLDoc` please see this [link](https://github.com/facebookresearch/MLDoc).

 ```{.python .input}